-Last but not least, we found that the problem is general and other mainstream IoT vendors such as broil-king [25], sun-pro [42], and Biobeat VitalDisplay [24] all come with the same problem in their products, allowing unauthenticated users to control all other users' devices with serious security, safety, and privacy implications (see measurement in Section 3.4).
+Last but not least, we found that the problem is general and other mainstream IoT vendors such as broil-king [23], sun-pro [43], and Biobeat VitalDisplay [22] all come with the same problem in their products, allowing unauthenticated users to control all other users' devices with serious security, safety, and privacy implications (see measurement in Section 3.4).
 Further, we discuss why AWS IoT needs separate IoT policies besides IAM policies in Appendix § .2.

 PoC exploit.
 We performed PoC experiments using our real devices of Biobeat and Molekule and confirmed their all suffered from the above problem.
 We reverse engineered the mobile apps of the IoT vendors and without login in the IoT vendors' mobile apps, we obtained the Cognito credentials for the unauth role (by dynamically instrumenting the app) after we opened each app.
-With the Cognito credentials, our script could connect to the public endpoints of the vendors on AWS IoT, just like what their apps could do.
-Our script (representing an unauthenticated app user) could subscribe to the wildcard topic # (we filtered messages only related to our own devices based on our device ID and dropped the rest) and publish arbitrary commands to the "victim" devices (our own devices).
+With the Cognito credentials, our script could connect to the public endpoints of the vendors on AWS IoT, just like what their apps could subscribe to the wildcard topic # (we filtered messages only related to our own devices based on our device ID and dropped the rest) and publish arbitrary commands to the "victim" devices (our own devices).
 We reported all findings to the vendors, discussed the possible impacts/consequences and helped them fix the issues, which were acknowledged by the vendors.